mharen/mharen.github.io/blog/2011/2011-02-does-tapping-can-prevent-massive-fizzy.md

 title: Does Tapping the Can Prevent A Massive Fizzy Explosion?
 ---

-<p>Some feel compelled to tap the top of a can of soda before opening, especially if it’s recently been dropped.
+Some feel compelled to tap the top of a can of soda before opening, especially if it’s recently been dropped.
 Does this precaution help or is just something our know-it-all mothers made up?
 My guess is that this action has no effect.
-Let’s test my hypothesis:</p>  <p align="center"></p>
+Let’s test my hypothesis:

-<p>Although the results were disputed by those present, I’m sure you’ll agree with me, Internet, that the tapping had no effect and the complete lack of a fizzy mess was an epic disappointment.
-Additional tests, including trials with other types of pop are necessary.</p>
+Although the results were disputed by those present, I’m sure you’ll agree with me, Internet, that the tapping had no effect and the complete lack of a fizzy mess was an epic disappointment.
+Additional tests, including trials with other types of pop are necessary.

 ---